Mental Health Counselor Career Guide

 - Start applying for mental health counselor jobs.

 There are many titles associated with mental health counselor careers.
-While Mental Health Counselor (MHC) or Licensed Mental Health Counselor (LMHC) are common terms for a license to practice in this career field, there are other variations depending on the state.
+While Mental Health Counselor (MHC) or Licensed Mental Health Counselor (LMHC) are standard terms for a license to practice in this career field, there are other variations depending on the state.
 These include Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), and Licensed Clinical Professional Counselor (LCPC).

 Mental Health Counselor Education and Job Training